Agnes Martin: Career

 Her work is most closely associated with Taos, with some of her early work visibly inspired by the desert environment of New Mexico.
 However, there is also a strong influence from her young upbringing in rural Canada, particularly the vast and quiet Saskatchewan prairies.
-While she described herself as an American painter, she never forgot her Canadian roots, returning thereafter she left New York in 1967, as well as during her extensive travels in the 1970s.
+While she described herself as an American painter, she never forgot her Canadian roots, returning there after she left New York in 1967, as well as during her extensive travels in the 1970s.
 Some of Martin's early works have been described as simplified farmer's fields, and Martin herself left her work open to interpretation encouraging comparisons of her unembellished, monochromatic canvases to landscapes.

 She moved to New York City at the invitation of the artist/gallery owner Betty Parsons in 1957 (the women had met prior to 1954).
 That year, she settled in Coenties Slip in lower Manhattan, where her friends and neighbors, several of whom were also affiliated with Parsons, included Robert Indiana, Ellsworth Kelly, Jack Youngerman, and Lenore Tawney.
 Barnett Newman actively promoted Martin's work, and helped install Martin's exhibitions at Betty Parsons Gallery beginning in the late 1950s.
 Another close friend and mentor was Ad Reinhardt.
 In 1961 Martin contributed a brief introduction to a brochure for her friend Lenore Tawney's first solo exhibition, the only occasion on which she wrote on the work of a fellow artist.
 In 1967, Martin famously abandoned her life in New York.
 Cited reasons include the death of her friend Ad Reinhardt, the demolition of many buildings on Coenties Slip, and a breakup with the artist Chryssa whom Martin had dated off and on throughout the 1960s.
 In her ten years living in New York Martin was frequently hospitalized to control symptoms of schizophrenia which manifested in the artist in a number of ways, including aural hallucinations and states of catatonia: on a number of occasions she received electroconvulsive therapy at Manhattan's Bellevue Hospital.
-After Martin left New York, she drove about the western US and Canada, deciding to settle in Cuba, New Mexico, for a few years (1968-1977), then settled in Galisteo, New Mexico, (1977-1993).
+After Martin left New York, she drove around the western US and Canada, settling in Cuba, New Mexico for a few years (1968-1977), then settling in Galisteo, New Mexico (1977-1993).
 In both New Mexico homes, she built adobe brick structures herself.
 She did not return to art until 1973 and consciously distanced herself from the social life and social events that brought other artists into the public eye.
 She collaborated with architect Bill Katz in 1974 on a log cabin she would use as her studio.
 That same year, she completed a group of new paintings and from 1975 they were exhibited regularly.